NovaVolunteer/MLBook/README.md

 On any given week, the course will require reviewing short video lectures and completing readings prior to coming to class.
 These lectures and readings will then be implemented in the lab portion of the course which will be conducted during the scheduled class period.
 Lab sessions will include a variety of activities but mostly be centered on team-oriented ML assignments.  .

-    Quizzes (15%) – Short occasional (8ish) quizzes, will be auto-graded, so you will get instant feedback.
-In order to ensure we are all meeting the learning objectives from week to week.
-You will be allowed as many chances to complete the quiz as needed, they will be open note, but students are to work independently.
+    Quizzes (20%) – Short occasional (4ish) quizzes, will be given in class designed to last 30 minutes each, might be on paper, just need to ensure you are understanding the topics you are being presented.
+Lots of oppurtunity to improve your scores on these as needed.

-    Labs (60%) – On most weeks we will have in-class labs/assignments.
+    Labs (55%) – On most weeks we will have in-class labs/assignments.
 These are designed to allow you to practice the skills being presented in class.
     While they should be submitted individually you are encouraged to work with your peers as much of the best learning can come from your each other.
     You'll create stand-alone Juypter notebooks to be evaluated by the course TA.

-    Final projects (25%) – The course will culminate in a final project that will involve working with a dataset of your choice, giving a presentation, submitting well-annotated code to include summary information in report form.
+    Final projects (15%) – The course will culminate in a final project that will involve working with a dataset of your choice, giving a presentation, submitting well-annotated code to include summary information in report form.
     This is an open-ended project designed to allow groups to choose a topic of interest from the semester to explore deeper and share with the class.
 Students will be expected to build the project using github and develop a free standing website built with one of the tools presented in class (GitHub.io or MYST Book)

+    Final Oral Exam (10%) - In reviewing your projects I will design several questions for you individual to answer with your groups.
+The idea is to give you practice explaining your models while also ensuring you understand what you are doing.

 ## Tech Stack